DAMSlabUMBC/dams-mosquitto/README.md

 ## Credits

-Mosquitto was written by Roger Light <roger@atchoo.org>
+The original version of Mosquitto was written by Roger Light <roger@atchoo.org>